canonical/spark-client-snap/docs/explanation/e-component-overview.md

     spark-rock --> history-server
 ```

-The Charmed Spark solution can be used to deploy and manage Apache Spark workloads on any compliant Kubernetes distributions (for versions 1.26 and above), like
+The Charmed Spark solution can be used to deploy and manage Apache Spark workloads using the provided distribution on any conformant Kubernetes (for versions 1.26 and above), like
 * [MicroK8s](https://microk8s.io/), which is the simplest production-grade conformant K8s.
 Lightweight and focused.
 Single command install on Linux, Windows and macOS.
 Refer to [here](https://microk8s.io/#install-microk8s) for more information.
 * [Charmed Kubernetes](https://ubuntu.com/kubernetes/charmed-k8s), which is a platform independent, model-driven distribution of Kubernetes powered by [juju](https://juju.is/)